-Council was initally considering a change to the District Plan as part of this Project.
-However, at it's 29 November 2018 meeting, Council decided not to proceed with a change to the District Plan.
+We were initially considering a change to the District Plan as part of this Project.
+At the 29 November 2018 meeting, Council decided not to proceed with a change to the District Plan.

 As a result, some of the information on this page may no longer apply.
 However, it has been retained on the website as relevant information for the Ecology and Landscapes Project.